IVSoftware/automotive-shop/readme.md

         .
     }

-    As you can see, the model is smart enough to adjust itself so that all of the values are in a consistent state no matter what property gets changed.
-Synchronizing the changes to the UI is a simple matter of binding controls like `CheckBox` and `TextBox` to properties in the model that have been set up to be *bindable*.
+This demonstrates that the model is smart enough to maintain the relative values in a consistent internal state regardless of which property changes.
+Then, synchronizing the changes to the UI is a simple matter of binding controls like `CheckBox` and `TextBox` to properties in the model that have been set up to be *bindable*.
 For example, the `OilChange` property is just a bool:

     partial class AutoShopModel
     {